fantapop/cmdarg/README.md

 Usage
 =====

 cmdarg is a helper library I wrote for bash scripts because, at current, option parsing in bash (-foo bar, etc) is really hard, lots harder than it should be, given bash's target audience.
 So here's my solution.
-There are 4 functions you will care about:
+There are 5 functions you will care about:

     cmdarg
     cmdarg_info
     cmdarg_parse
+    cmdarg_parse_to_positionals
     cmdarg_usage

 TL;DR